 · professional development

 2. The criteria used in program review include relevancy, appropriateness, and achievement of student learning outcomes, currency, and planning for the future.

+Program review ask faculty to reflect on student learning outcomes, program currency, and future plans.

 3. The program review process is consistently followed for all college programs, regardless of the type of program (collegiate, developmental, etc.)